-Language To use a different language, select one from the drop-down menu.
+Select your language To use a different language, select one from the drop-down menu.
 The language of the browser-based utility will change five seconds after you select another language.

 Click Save Settings to apply your changes, or click Cancel Changes to clear your changes.